JonQuxBurton/MobileMicroservicesSample/README.md

 ## Walkthrough

-Walkthrough the system by executing the scenarios described in the Manual testing section, see Executing the Tests - [3.
-API level Manual Tests](#3._API_level_Manual_Tests)
+You can walkthrough the system by executing the scenarios described in the Manual testing section below, see Executing the Tests - [3.
+API level Manual Tests](#3-api-level-manual-tests-1)

 ## Testing Strategy